temporal-community/miab-build-invincible-apps-python/README.md

     ```bash
     source venv/bin/activate
     ```
-    5. Run the starter code, which will begin the execution of the loop code
+    5. Run the starter scriptg, which will begin the execution of the loop code
     ```bash
     python starter.py
     ```
     This code will exit immediately.
 Return to the other terminal.
     6. In the previous terminal you should see the output of the loop.
 Once the loop gets to 4 or 5, CTRL-C the process and kill it.
 You will see extra output:
-    ```bash
+    ```
     ^CWorker cancelled, shutting down
     Beginning worker shutdown, will wait 0:00:00 before cancelling activities
     ```